willianchu/Mid-Term-Project/planning/project-notes.md

 - user_answer

 ### notes
-- Quizes (create/update questions, delete quizes)
+- Quizzes (create/update questions, delete quizzes)
-- Quiz_answers (With them we could know what question is more easy, wich is harder.)
+- Quiz_answers (With them we could know what question is more easy, which is harder.)
 - Could show how many times that user did the same quiz (like in lighthouse)
 - Users that did the quiz could know the percentage that they did.
 - The average of correct answers